-The increase was due to the completion of fit-out costs of the new corporate office in ACPT and acquisition of additional transportation and office equipment.
+The increase was mainly due to the completion of fit-out costs of the new corporate office in ACPT.

 100% Decrease in Net Deferred Tax Assets

 The decrease was due to realization of net income in CLLC resulting to the full utilization of its NOLCO.